-Also rising are hospitalizations and deaths, which have averaged 130 a day over the past week, with 223 reported Tuesday alone.
-That is far lower than when cases were last this high, before much of the population was vaccinated, but still too high, critics of the government say.
-Britain has recorded more than 138,000 coronavirus deaths, the highest total in Europe after Russia.
+Also rising are hospitalizations and deaths, which are averaging more than 100 a day — far lower than when cases were last this high, before much of the population was vaccinated, but still too high, critics of the government say.

 A plan to require proof of vaccination to attend nightclubs, concerts and other mass events in England was dropped by the Conservative government amid opposition from lawmakers, though Scotland introduced a vaccine pass program this month.

 Some scientists say a bigger factor is waning immunity.
 Britain’s vaccination program got off to a quick start, with shots given to the elderly and vulnerable beginning in December 2020, and so far almost 80% of eligible people have received two doses.
 The early start means millions of people have been vaccinated for more than six months, and studies have suggested vaccines’ protection gradually wanes over time.

 Millions of people in Britain are being offered booster shots, but critics say the program is moving too slowly.
 More than half of the people eligible for a booster dose haven't yet received one.